 The Integration Path

-This is the same process described in depression — where the psyche shuts down to avoid devastating self-knowledge — and in narcissistic-personality-disorder — where a grandiose self is constructed over a fragmented core to avoid unbearable vulnerability.
+The same structure appears in depression, where the psyche shuts down to avoid devastating self-knowledge, and in narcissistic-personality-disorder, where a grandiose self is built over a fragmented core to avoid unbearable vulnerability.
 Both are elaborate architectures of self-rejection.
+The neural-annealing frame names the repair mechanism: self-rejection freezes the system around what it refuses to see; annealing releases rigidity so exiled material can re-enter the whole.

 What Self-Acceptance Looks Like